appacademy/SWEO-Part-Time-Resources/3-Module/1-week/3-day/lecture/cssSelectors.md

   div abbr{
     text-transform: uppercase;
   }
-  /* Only the text 'html' and '`css`' will be uppercased, because it is in an abbr `element` that is ins`id`e of a div. 'gif' and 'ted' are not ins`id`e of a div, so wont be changed! */
+  /* Only the text 'html' and 'css' will be uppercased, because it is in an abbr element that is inside of a div. 'gif' and 'ted' are not inside of a div, so wont be changed! */
   ```

 #### `Direct Child Selector`